ulyssey28/U.S-Pollution_World-Pollution-Analysis/README.md

 This dataframe would contains data for a specific country, city in the country, longitude and latitude for the site and aqi values for different pollutants at the site.

 ## Heatmap
-To create the heatmap I used
+To create the heatmap I utilized the python gmaps module

+### Steps:

-Created a gmaps figure
+1. Created a gmaps figure

-Then created a heatmap layer using a gmaps function that take in latitude and longitude values and weighted the layer using aqi values
+2. Then created a heatmap layer using a gmaps function (that take in latitude and longitude values) and weighted the layer using aqi values

+## What is the air pollution trend in the us over time?
+To answer that question we turned to us pollution dataset on kaggle Within this dataset we had relevant air pollution data for various states from 2000 - 2016 To begin our analysis:
+We first read the us pollution data csv from kaggle Note some of the columns provided in the data set
+We then created a year column based on the “Date Local” column string and dropped any rows with null values We then selected relevant columns and tried different groupby’s to spot trends.
+Ultimately we created a dataframe of mean aqi values grouped by year which we use to produce the trend graphs Graphed year versus mean aqi value and noticed a clear downward trend meaning that aqi values were going down over time Based on this downward trend we decided to see if mortality counts from some air pollution related illness were also going down potentially suggesting a correlation.